 Are you thinking of becoming a beekeeper but don’t know where to start?
 If you want to try it out before making a commitment, you can join us for an informative one day taster course.
 This is a good way to find out if you are actually afraid of bees or a beekeeping natural.

-The course gives a light touch insight to the joys and frustrations of keeping bees including:
+The course gives a light touch insight into the joys and frustrations of keeping bees including:

 - Introduction to our club and bees

 - Identifying hive inhabitants: workers, drones and the all-important queen